harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

   elements are greater than root.
 This property is satisfied at each node.
 * The definition of BST can <strong>vary with respect to equality</strong>.
 Duplicates are not allowed by some definition.
   In others, duplicate values will be on right or can be on eith side, <strong>clarify with your interviewer.</strong>
-* Compare BST vs Dictionary  :notes:
-    * BST finds elements closest to (not necessarily equal to) some arbitrary key value
-    * BST iterates through the contents in sorted order (in-order traversal)
-    * BST are memory-efficient, reserve more memory than they need to.
-    * BST allows you to do range searches efficiently.
-    * Dictionary provides constant lookup time

 ### RED AND BLACK TREES
 * Red and Black trees vs Dictionary :notes: